nyp-sit/sdaai/README.md

 **Question**: Understand that a personal PC or laptop with NVIDIA GPU is needed for PDC2, I would like to check if IGPU PC is good enough?
 If not, I will explore PC/laptop with dedicated GPU.
 - Integrated graphics won’t help much in terms of compute acceleration.
 Most training framework works best when using NVIDIA GPU, although AMD now can also be supported through the use of ROCM, but they are not as widely supported as compared to NVIDIA (and not so stable as well).
 - For our course, most of the time you can just use the free GPU resources available on Google Colab or Kaggle, and for project, we also cater additional GPU resources if necessary.
 So there is not really a need to purchase any GPU laptop.
 However.
 If you would like to experiment with setting up a deep learning environment, for your own purposes and for some weekend projects, an NVIDIA GPU will be very helpful.

+### LR-Q2
+**Question**: What is the laptop requirement for this Specialist Diploma?
+- Lab PCs will be provided for in-class lessons.
+Personal PC or laptop will be required for you to complete your assignment or for hands-on during Zoom lessons.
+- Recommended personal PC/laptop specifications: Intel i7 processor or better, 16GB RAM or more, NVIDIA GPU (optional, for PDC2 only)